hmajid2301/articles/25. AJAX with PrismJS/README.md

 ![demo](images/main.gif)

-In this article, we will go over how you can make PrismJS code blocks editable.
+In this article, we will go over how you can make PrismJS (syntax highlighted) code blocks editable.

 ## Introduction